Get in the game, referees.

 Streamline your referee journey

-Referee Course are regularly run throughout the year at your local association.
+Referee Courses are regularly run throughout the year at your local association.
 Completing these courses and continually upskilling throughout your career will help you improve from a green shirt referee, all they way to the national stage.
-Keep up to date with when and where these courses will be run through the calendar in the referee app!
+Keep up to date with when and where these courses will be run through the calendar in eTrainU!

 Elite Referees